 Reducing Your Monthly Cable or Satellite Television Expense

-Explore other options such as Netflix, Roku, Apple TV or similar services.
 Do you have to see your favorite shows or movies right away?
-List your favorite TV chanlels and the shows you watch regularly.
+List your favorite TV channels and the shows you watch regularly.
 Then do a little online research to find out whether those shows appear on the channel’s streaming sites (such as NBC.com, CBS.com, etc.) or on Hulu, Netflix, Amazon or YouTube.
-You may be able to watch what you want for less money than you're paying today.
+You may be able to watch what you want for less money than you’re paying today.

 One drawback to most of the above options is that you need wireless Internet.
 Though this may add a new expense to your budget, it is generally cheaper than most extended cable or satellite packages.
 Don’t let that be a hindrance in your motivation to cut the cord – just compare the costs.
 It may not take long to see the savings.

 Another idea is to turn off the TV.
 Go for a walk, sit on the deck, visit your neighbors, do a jigsaw puzzle, play cards or just get out of the house.
-All free and good for you, but often very difficult to put into action, especially in cold weather months.
+All free and good for you, with bonus benefits of improving your health and freeing up time.